cronvel/spellcast/doc/events.md

 * nextList (nexts, grantedRoleIds, undecidedRoleIds, options, isUpdate): users should make a choice between multiple alternatives, `nexts` is an array of object containing those alternatives, where:
 	* label `string` contains the text describing the choice
+	* groupBreak `boolean` true if the item start a new group
 	* image `url` if set, the choice as an image that would usually be displayed as an icon
 	* roleIds `array` of role's IDs, if not null, it's the client ID of the user holding this role Once the user has selected a choice, the client should emit a `selectNext` event.